cucumber/docs/content/docs/terms/user-story.md

 subtitle: Small increments of value used in planning agile developent work
 ---

-A User Story is small piece of valuable functionality used for planning and prioritising work on an agile team.
+A User Story is a small piece of valuable functionality used for planning and prioritising work on an agile team.

 # Futher reading